Aira-prj/AiraOS/README.md

 # AiraOS
-This is my first attempt at creating an operating system.
 It is a minimal OS project and is not intended for actual use.
 ![](images/aira.png)

 ### Note: